 where $\gamma$ is the average \ac{SNR}, $R$ is the code rate, $N$ is the code length, and $R_0$ is the cut-off rate associated with the \ac{SNR}.
-See \cite{gallager_book} for more details.
 After calculating Gallager's error exponent locally at the \acp{RRH}, they proposed applying a threshold to generate a positive or negative feedback.
 However, they ignored the case of multiple \acp{RRH} receiving the same packet.
 This was investigated by Khalili and Simeone in \cite{prediction_cran1}.
-They proposed using a vector quantization as described in \cite{mimo_vector_quantization} to compress the channel state at the \acp{RRH}.
-Following the compression, the \acp{RRH} transmit this compressed feedback to the \ac{UE} over a rate-limited feedback channel where a joint feedback is calculated.
+They proposed using a vector quantization, as described in \cite{mimo_vector_quantization}, to compress the channel state at the \acp{RRH}.
+Following the compression, the \acp{RRH} transmit this compressed feedback over a rate-limited feedback channel to the \ac{UE} where a joint feedback is calculated.
 Furthermore, they also analyzed the impact of quantization of feedback on the system performance.\\